lukebarhoumeh/Reconciliation/README.md

 The new reconciliation engine loads mapping rules from `column-map.json` and groups rows by a composite key to detect genuine billing differences.
 Choose **Advanced Compare** in the UI to enable this engine.
+- Toggle **Show Missing in MSPHub** or **Financial Issues** to focus on key discrepancies.
+Adjust tolerance with the numeric control for rounding differences.

 ### Expression mapping
 Derived numeric columns in the map can use arithmetic expressions.
 Place column